dorontal/consciousness/README.md

 * One implication is that there are numerous such "circles" that can be drawn.
 Any combination/collection of things in the universe is just another circle.
-Therefore, if there are infinitely many things in the universe, there are infinitely many circles.

-* If there are finitely many things in the universe, the number of collections you can form out of them is still a much larger number than the number of things in the universe.
+Therefore, if there are infinitely many things in the universe, there are infinitely many circles you can draw.
+Even if there are finitely many things in the universe, the number of collections you can form out of them is still a much larger number than the number of things in the universe.

-* A major implication is that anything you draw a circle around: a human, a stone, a circle that encompasses part of the human and part of a stone - is conscious.
-Everything is conscious.
+* Anything you draw a circle around: a human, a stone, a circle that encompasses part of the human and part of a stone - is conscious.
+Everything you can define in the universe as a thing or a collection of things is conscious.

-* Another implication is that our concept of a human is just a concept, just one of the numeous (possibly infinite) many circles we can draw.
+* A human is just one of many possible circles.
+If every circle is conscious, then there is nothing special about the consciousness of a human, or about the concept of a human - that's just one circle.

-* Since everything is in flux, what's inside the circle is in flux.
-What's outside of it is in flux also.
-So the circle itself is in flux.
+* Since everything is in flux, what's inside the circle is in flux, what's outside of it is in flux also.
+The circle itself is not constant, it is in flux.

-* Whenever something outside of the circle changes, it causes a change in every other thing, therefore, it causes a change in what's inside the circle.
+* Due to the connectedness axiom, whenever some thing changes, it causes a change in every other thing.
+So whenever something outside of the circle changes, it causes a change in that which is inside the circle.
 This is the beginning of the definition or explanation of "relationship".

+* One question that arises is whether there are "levels" of consciousness, perhaps related to levels of complexity, or organization, or order in a system.